mhussain94/avengers/README.md

 4. AWS Lambda Module
    - Creates a Python Lambda function using the code logic in *main.py* with it's dependencies and code inside the *main.zip* file
    - The Lambda function is designed to get invoked every 5 minutes by using *CloudWatch Event Rule*
-   - Inputs as Environment Variables:
+   - Inputs as AWS Lambda Environment Variables:
      - IAM Role created in AWS Role Module
      - The Public IP Address of created in the EC2 Module which holds our placeholder application i-e *Nginx Server*
    - Outputs: